CalCOFI/rCRUX/README.md

 ```

+**Note** Please see the taxononmizr readme for manual installation of the accessionTaxa.sql database.
+This can be required with poor bandwidth connections.

 # Example pipeline

 The following example shows a simple rCRUX pipeline from start to finish.
 Note that this example will require internet access and considerable database storage (~314 GB, see section above), run time (mainly for blastn), and system resources to execute.